sandeep40/googleMap/README.md

    - Input Parameters of GtCalendar Widget
       - firstDate - DateTime -  To set first initial date.
-      - lastDate - DateTime - To set end of the date.
+      - lastDate - DateTime - The last active day of TableCalendar.
+Blocks swiping to days after it.
       - focusedDay - DateTime - DateTime that determines which days are currently visible and focused.
       - selectedDay - DateTime - Custom builder for day cells that are currently marked as selected.
-      - rangeStartDay - DateTime - Custom builder for a day cell that is the start of current range selection.
+      - rangeStartDay - DateTime - The start of the selected day range.
       - rangeEndDay - DateTime - Custom a day cell that is the end of current range day.
       - calendarFormat - CalenderFormate - Specifies TableCalendar's current format.
-      - rangeSelectionMode - RangeSelectionMode -
+      - rangeSelectionMode - RangeSelectionMode - Current mode of range selection.
       - eventLoader - Function(DateTime) List<dynamic> -
       - calenderStyle - CalenderStyle - Style for TableCalendar's content.
       - calenderBuilder - CalendarBuilders -
-      - onDaySelected - Function(DateTime, DateTime) -
+      - onDaySelected - Function(DateTime, DateTime) - Called whenever any day gets long pressed.
-      - onRangeSelected - Function(DateTime, DateTime) -
+      - onRangeSelected - Function(DateTime, DateTime) - Called whenever a day range gets selected.
-      - onFormatChanged - Function(CalendarFormat) -
+      - onFormatChanged - Function(CalendarFormat) - Called whenever calendarFormat is changed.
       - onPageChanged - Function(DateTime) -
       - eventViewer - Widget -